worproject/edk2-platforms/Features/Intel/PlatformPayloadFeaturePkg/Readme.md

 edk2-platform repo.

 The generic UEFI payload could be built from EDK2 UefiPayloadPkg in ELF format following universal payload specification.
-And a Platform Payload could be built from PlatformPayloadPkg to provide Intel platform specific features (e.g. SPI module, PCH SMM) in FV/FD format.
+And a Platform Payload could be built from PlatformPayloadFeaturePkg to provide Intel platform specific features (e.g. SPI module, PCH SMM) in FV/FD format.
 This platform payload could be inserted into universal UEFI payload as an ELF section to generate a full-feature payload.